On Conceptual Transfer versus Conceptual Stretching in Argumentation.

 This is not meant to cast aspersions on Lew.
 To the contrary, I admire his work and appreciate his insights.
 Instead, this post is an attempt to point out this very common argumentative flaw among otherwise thoughtful readers and commentators, so that we can avoid repeating them in future debates.
 In the mean time I shall ponder whether to write about another pet peeve: the inability of people to establish a “chain of causality” between independent, intervening and dependent variables when making their case.

-14 thoughts on “On Conceptual Transfer versus Conceptual Stretching in Argumentation.
+14 Replies to “On Conceptual Transfer versus Conceptual Stretching in Argumentation.”

 1. Pablo,